TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-2.markdown

 12
 ```

-So if we get the current offset, we increase it by one and round down to the nearest integer we are aligning the offset to multiples of a word (2 bytes).
+So, given the current offset, if we increase it by one and round down to the nearest integer we are aligning the offset to multiples of a word (2 bytes).
 The `ALIGNWORD` macro in the `include_i/exec/types.i` file implements exactly this algorithm

 ``` m68k
 ALIGNWORD   MACRO       ; Align structure offset to nearest word